wacncontent/CustomizeTool/output/articles/active-directory/active-directory-saas-jobscience-tutorial.md

     ![Doman Deployed to User](./media/active-directory-saas-jobscience-tutorial/IC784377.png "Doman Deployed to User")

-5. In a different web browser window, log in to your Azure portal.
+5. In a different web browser window, log in to your Azure Management Portal.

 6. On the **Jobscience** application integration page, click **Configure single sign-on** to open the **Configure Single Sign On ** dialog.

     ![Configure Single Sign-On](./media/active-directory-saas-jobscience-tutorial/IC784360.png "Configure Single Sign-On")

-7. On the **How would you like users to sign on to Jobscience** page, select **Microsoft Azure AD Single Sign-On**, and then click **Next**.
+7. On the **How would you like users to sign on to Jobscience** page, select **Windows Azure AD Single Sign-On**, and then click **Next**.

     ![Configure Single Sign-On](./media/active-directory-saas-jobscience-tutorial/IC784361.png "Configure Single Sign-On")